 Through my testing I found it seems to perform best when using a certain technique.
 I describe it in detail in the review but basically it just involves pre-heating the herb chamber for a certain period of time before starting your draw.

-The vapor it produces is smooth and has an excellent taste.
-It’s also very efficient with your material – the chamber only fits about 0.1g-0.2g but you’ll get about 5-6 good draws from that.
-Battery life is its biggest weakness but it does recharge quickly (45 mins), and if you wanted to you could get spare batteries because it’s actually removable.
+The vapor it produces is smooth and has an excellent taste, one of the best I’ve experienced.
+It’s also very efficient with your material – the chamber only fits about 0.1g-0.2g but you’ll get about 5-7 good draws from that.
+Battery life is its biggest weakness at only about 20 draws, but it does recharge quickly (45 mins), and if you wanted to you could pick up some spare batteries with it because it’s actually removable.

-When I think about vapes that are great for use when you’re on-the-go I think the Pax still comes out a little ahead, but it’s still totally doable with the Firefly.
+When I think about vapes that are great for use when you’re on-the-go I think the Crafty & the Pax still come out a little ahead, but it’s still totally doable with the Firefly.
 I think this one is fantastic for cordless use around the house or as a travel vape that can be easily stored and transported.

 So this is considered a portable vape, and I’ll talk more about that in a minute, and it currently sits at the top of the price range for portables.